Last Updated: July 14, 2026

 Install Stock Firmware on Tecno Pop 5 BD2d

->We use SP Flash Tool for this process.
+We use SP Flash Tool for this process.
 For older devices, I recommend trying SP Flash Tool v5.1924 first.
 Newer SP Flash Tool versions require a DA (Download Agent) file that older firmware packages do not include, causing “Auth” errors.
-If SP Flash Tool keeps asking for an auth file and you do not have one, switch to MTK Client, it handles Secure Boot automatically.
+If SP Flash Tool requests an auth file and you do not have one, switch to MTK Client, it handles Secure Boot automatically.
 Download SP Flash Tool for Windows or SP Flash Tool for Linux and follow these steps.
-The complete SP Flash Tool guide is also available for more detail.
+The complete SP Flash Tool guide provides additional details if needed.

 - Download and Extract: